jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ## About the Support Services drilldown

-{% include note.html content="The Support Services drilldown is not supported for SQL Server hosted on Unix/Linux operating systems." %}

 ### SQL Agent Jobs page
 Investigate jobs that are defined, their current status and the latest execution message